thirtythreeforty/neolink/README.md

 Note that if you use Chocolatey to install Gstreamer, it does this automatically.

-3. Download and extract a [prebuilt binary from continuous integration][ci-download]
+3. Download and unpack Neolink from the links above.
-   1. Click on this link to go to the list of commits.
-   2. Click on the topmost commit to go to the most recent build's artifacts.
-   3. Scroll to the bottom of the build results page and click on the artifact you want.
+   1. Note: you can also click on [this link][ci-download] to see all historical builds.
+  You will need to be logged in to GitHub to download directly from the builds page.
 4. Write a configuration file for your cameras.
 See the section below.
 5. Launch Neolink from a shell, passing your configuration file: